 Context

 This policy was developed in consultation with parents/carers, staff and pupils and has regard to: Statutory Guidance: Supporting pupils at school with medical conditions - DfE - December 2015 Section 100 of the Children and Families Act 2014 and associated regulations The Equality Act 2010 The SEND Code of Practice (updated 2020)

-Headteacher: Mrs Karen Crutchfield
+Headteacher:

 The named member of school staff responsible for this medical condition policy and its implementation is:

-Name: Karen Crutchfield
+Name: Mrs. Karen Crutchfield

 Role: Headteacher

-Governor with responsibility for Medical Needs: Jo Findlay
+Governor with responsibility for Medical Needs: Mrs. Jo Findlay

 This policy will be reviewed annually

-Agreed by Governing Body: Spring 2025
+Agreed by Governing Body: 30.06.25

+Review date: December 2025

-This policy is to be read in conjunction with our:
+This policy is to be read in conjunction with our: Please ensure you delete any policies you do not have.